Updated on January 18, 2015

 Buff: Soft buff color, gentle, a good source of pets for children, also for eggs and meat.
 They are an easy breed to dress and are nice and plump.
 Ducklings $6.00 each (15)

 Chocolate Cayuga: After years of selection and breeding we have produced a chocolate colored, full sized duck.
 Mild mannered and Cayuga in type and size.
-Still have a few quirks, but, hopefully, they will be fully available in 2015.
+Still have a few quirks, but, hopefully, they will be fully available soon.
 This year any extras will occur in the Fancy Duckling Assortment only.

 Pekin: Large, white feathered with bright orange bills.
 We select for large size and rapid growth.
 Ducklings $5.00 each (20)